Sign in

 Confirm whether it is monthly, quarterly, or annually, and whether bank transfer or third-party platform payment is supported.

-According to UK law, deposits must be placed in a government-certified third-party agency; otherwise, the landlord can be reported for illegality.
+According to UK law, deposits must be placed in a government-certified third-party agency; otherwise, the landlord can be reported for illegal practices.

-How to apply for Council Tax exemption as a student?
+4. How do I apply for a Council Tax exemption as a student?

-Students need to apply for exemption from the local Council with a letter from their school; in shared housing, non-student tenants' taxes may need to be split.
+Students need to apply for an exemption from the local Council using a letter from their university.
+In shared housing, non-student tenants' taxes may need to be split accordingly.

 II.
 Housing Facilities and Maintenance